Municipalities remind residents of rules for consumer fireworks

-NITRO, WV – (WOWK-TV) If setting off fireworks is part of your plans for Independence Day it is a good idea to make certain you don’t violate any local ordinances.
+NITRO, W.Va (WOWK) – If setting off fireworks is part of your plans for Independence Day it is a good idea to make certain you don’t violate any local ordinances.

 “Everybody loves fireworks.
 There is a time and place for it,” said Jonathan Atkins, Nitro Building Official and a fire captain for the city.